Powered by FreeFind/Laka

 Welcome to the Laka-foundation!

-Quite a lot happens on this website, althought it doesn't show directly on the English homepage.
+Quite a lot happens on this website, althought it doesn't show directly on the English frontpage.
 But we regularly extend our collection with publications on nuclear power, we publish news and analyses on nuclear power in the Netherlands, we digitize (old and even ancient) information and we make it avalaible onnline.
 Laka is working on a daily base to make its website an even beter tool for anybody who needs information on any aspect of nuclear power.

 So please don't be disappointed if this English news section is not updated very often -we are focusing mainly on the Netherlands.
 But nevertheless, there is a lot to find on this site.